 Social Media 101 for Designers, Builders & Contractors

 Social media has become a foundation in the way companies connect and engage with current and potential clients.
-In fact, a 2018 research shows that 97% businesses are using social media to reach their audience.
+In fact, a 2018 research shows that 97% of businesses are using social media to reach their audience.

 We know, generating social media ideas for businesses in the construction, architecture or design industry can be a challenge.
 But don’t just ignore social media marketing because it’s a pain to brainstorm content ideas or because it involves an investment of time and effort to maintain.

 That's why to make it easy for your business, we have compiled this detailed Social Media 101 Guide for Designers, Builders & Contractors for you, helping you brainstorm actionable content ideas for your company's social media channels.